-Both the terms “has” and “have” have different usages that people often overlook or find difficult to understand.
-While “have” and “has” are both different conjugations of the same verb “to have“, they differ in the way they are used.
+The terms “has” and “have” have different usages that people often overlook or find difficult to understand.
+While “have” and “has” are both different conjugations of the same verb “to have, “they differ in the way they are used.

 Has vs Have – Difference

-The conjugation “has” is used when we indicate “to have” in the third person singular present tense.
-To make it simple, “has” is used with pronouns like he, she, and it.
+The conjugation “has” is used when we indicate “to have” in the third-person singular present tense.
+To simplify it, “has” is used with pronouns like he, she, and it.
 Sometimes it is also used when we are referring to someone by their name.
 For example;

 - He has a small nose.